Real quadratic fields with a universal quadratic form of given rank have density zero: Introduction

 To be more precise, let us talk about totally positive definite \textit{quadratic $\co_H$-lattices} $(\Lambda,Q)$ over a totally real number field $H$, i.e., finitely generated $\co_H$-modules $\Lambda$ equipped with a quadratic form $Q$ such that all the values $Q(v)$ for $0\neq v\in \Lambda$ are totally positive elements of $\co_H$.
 Such a lattice is \textit{universal} if it represents all the totally positive integers; we will also often assume that $\Lambda$ is \textit{classical} in the sense that all the values of the associated bilinear form lie in $\co_H$ (for more precise definitions and further information, see the beginning of Section \ref{sec: large ranks}).
 As a universal classical lattice exists over every $H$, we can denote by $R_{class}(H)$ its smallest possible rank over $H$ (and by $R(H)$ the smallest rank without the classical assumption).

-In contrast with quadratic forms over rational integers $\Z$, there exist universal quadratic lattices of rank three over some real quadratic fields -- in the classical case, they were all were characterized \cite{CKR}.
-However, Kitaoka formulated the influential conjecture that there are only finitely many number fields that admit a ternary universal lattice; in fact, no other examples are known.
+In contrast with quadratic forms over rational integers $\Z$, there exist universal quadratic lattices of rank three over some real quadratic fields -- they were all characterized first in the classical case \cite{CKR}, and then in general \cite{KK+}.
+However, Kitaoka formulated the influential conjecture that there are only finitely many number fields that admit a ternary universal lattice; in fact, only two fields in higher degrees are known [Krásenský--Scharlau, in preparation].
 Despite some progress \cite{EK, KY2}, the conjecture remains open.
 Over real quadratic fields $H=\Q(\sqrt D)$, even more is known.
 Namely, only finitely many of them have $R(\Q(\sqrt D))\leq 7$ \cite{KKP}, but there is a universal form of rank 8 whenever $D={n^2-1}$ is squarefree \cite{Ki}.

 The works of Blomer and Kala \cite{BK,BK2,Ka} brought a breakthrough in the area by establishing that the ranks $R(\Q(\sqrt D))$ can be arbitrarily large.
 Their results were based on the observation that it is hard for a quadratic lattice to represent certain \textit{indecomposable} elements, and so their number can be used to obtain lower bounds for $R(\Q(\sqrt D))$.
 These indecomposables are in turn connected to the continued fraction of $\sqrt D$ \cite{DS}, and so by controlling the continued fraction, one can get large ranks of universal forms.
 However, these arguments were rather delicate, presenting a major limitation to their applicability.
 In particular, they yielded only very sparse sets of $D$ with large $R(\Q(\sqrt D))$; some of the obstacles were closely related to the problem of existence of real quadratic fields with small class number (for if the class number is large, then it is hard to argue that there exist suitable elements of small norm).